 Largest Harris Teeter Opens in Pinehurst- Read more>>

 An area steeped in history, Moore County has a number of museums that allow visitors and residents to explore its culture and past.
 The Moore County Historical Association has five house-museums that provide a glimpse into life in the 18th and 19th centuries.
-The National Railroad Museum & Hall of Fame lets visitors gain a better understanding of trains and the integral role they played in the development of the region.
 For those interested in literature, Moore County is also home to the Weymouth Center, which offers the Ragan Writers Series and is the location of the North Carolina Literary Hall of Fame.
 Check out this video about Christmas at Weymouth!

 Sports & Recreation:

 Moore County also has a wide variety of sports and recreation opportunities beyond its rich golf tradition.
 The Athletic Club of the Sandhills provides everything from soccer leagues to triathlon training clubs and skilled coaching staff, and Moore County Parks and Recreation has multiple sites with baseball fields, walking trails, volleyball courts, and more; one site even hosts dancing classes.
-The area is also home to one of the state’s largest equestrian communities, with a wide range of stables where you can board horses or take riding lessons.
-The Walthour Moss Foundation is both a preserve and resource for riders.
+The National Athletic Village in Southern Pines offers diverse sports activities for all ages and skill levels.
+The Walthour Moss Foundation is a 4,000-acre nature preserve and offers miles of trails for horseback riding.

 While most wouldn’t call this dining, we’d be remiss to not mention a couple of great places to get hand-crafted, local beer.
 The Railhouse Brewery, located in Aberdeen, was Moore County’s first microbrewery.
 Southern Pines Brewing Company opened in 2014.
 Both companies are veteran-owned.
 Plenty of places would love to have a top notch microbrewery in town.
 We've got two—and another is on the way!
-The Pinehurst Brewery is slated to open in late spring 2018 in the Village of Pinehurst and will feature onsite brewing and a pub restaurant.
+The Pinehurst Brewery is slated to open in Fall 2018 in the Village of Pinehurst's historic steam plant building and will feature onsite brewing and a pub restaurant.

 Meet Residents Micah Niebauer & Jason Ginos: Veterans, Entrepreneurs, & Local Brewmasters (Owners of Southern Pines Brewing Company)- Read more>>